BeanZ141/ColorPicker/README.md

 ## Copy to Clipboard:
 Easily copy any color format (HEX, RGB, HSL, CMYK) by clicking on the displayed color code or the corresponding swatch.

+## How to Exit:
+Close the application through the system tray.